DONGChuan/DONGChuan.github.io/_posts/2016-04-13-SpringMVC-RequestMapping.md

 ---
 layout: post
-title: SpringMVC Annotation in Controller
+title: SpringMVC RequestMapping
 category: SpringMVC
 tags: [spring, springmvc]
 ---

-This is a quick note about frequently used annotations in SpringMVC controller
+This is a quick note about learning request mapping annotations in SpringMVC controller

 ## @RequestMapping